irabudev/zoom-sdk-guide/README.md

 Navigate to your project directory and go to `/lib/`.
 With Xcode open, drag and drop the `MobileRTCResources.bundle` into your project and make sure that your project target is checked off.

 ## Importing MobileRTC.framework and all of its dependencies
-In Xcode, click on your project target and go to the `General` tab on the top. scroll down until you see the section `Linked Frameworks and Libraries`.
+In Xcode, click on your project target and go to the `General` tab on the top.
+Scroll down until you see the section `Linked Frameworks and Libraries`.
 Drag and drop the `MobileRTC.framework` file from `/lib/` in your project directory.

 From Zoom's official documentation, MobileRTC requires a few other frameworks in order to function correctly.
 These frameworks include: